PhD Position - Dynamics of Design Interventions in everyday Heritage

 Faculty of Architecture and the Built Environment

-The Faculty of Architecture and the Built Environment has a leading role in eduaction and research worldwide.
+The Faculty of Architecture and the Built Environment has a leading role in education and research worldwide.
 The driving force behind the faculty's success is its robust research profile combined with the energy and creativity of its student body and academic community.
 It is buzzing with energy from early in the morning until late at night, with four thousand people studying, working, designing, conducting research and acquiring and disseminating knowledge.
 Our faculty has a strong focus on 'design-oriented research’, which has given it a top position in world rankings.

 Staff and students are working to improve the built environment with the help of a broad set of disciplines, including architectural design, urban planning, building technology, social sciences, process management, and geo-information science.
 The faculty works closely with other faculties, universities, private parties, and the public sector, and has an extensive network in the Netherlands as well as internationally.